CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-sample-application.md

 8. Minimize the **Server Manager** tab.

-9. Click on the Windows icon at left-bottom corner and search for **Powershell ISE** then run it as Administrator.
+9. Click on the Windows icon at left-bottom corner and search for the **Powershell ISE** then run it as Administrator.

 10. Enter the below command in Powershell and Click on **Run**.